yuqiii-wang/KnowledgeNotes/db/sql/mysql_and_oracle/mysql.md

 ## SQL Insights

+### `ALTER TABLE`:

-* `ALTER TABLE`: making an empty table with the desired new structure, inserting all the data from the old table into the new one, and deleting the old table.
+Make an empty table with the desired new structure, inserting all the data from the old table into the new one, and deleting the old table.
 Locks are applied to a varied degree.

-* `WHERE`
+### `WHERE`

 • Apply the conditions to the index lookup operation to eliminate non-matching rows.
 This happens at the storage engine layer.